-The following items should be considered by those individuals deciding whether to use the Lifelong Learning Program (LLP) or the TFSA to pay for training or education:
+The following items should be considered by those who are deciding whether to use the Lifelong Learning Program (LLP) or the TFSA to pay for training or education:

-- The LLP lets you withdraw up to \$10,000 per year (to a maximum of \$20,000 over four years) from your RSP, with no tax implications. - The funds withdrawn from the RSP must be repaid within 10 years and participants must start to make repayments two years after their last eligible withdrawal, or five years after the first withdrawal, depending on which due date comes first. - If a payment is not made in a particular year it will be included in income for that year.
+- The LLP lets you withdraw up to \$10,000 per year (to a maximum of \$20,000 over the period that you are participating in the LLP) from your RSP, with no tax implications. - The funds withdrawn from the RSP must be repaid within 10 years and participants must start to make repayments two years after their last eligible withdrawal, or five years after the first withdrawal, depending on which due date comes first. - If a payment is not made in a particular year, then it will be included in income for that year.